Minneapolis Homes BUILD

 Submitting an Offer

-Offer to purchase for new construction on vacant land (pdf): A homebuyer incentive for building new homes on vacant land will be available for application in April 2017.
-Offers received prior to the release of the homebuyer incentive are not eligible to receive the incentive.
+Offer to purchase for new construction on vacant land (pdf): A homebuyer incentive for building new homes on City-owned vacant land is available for application.

 Below are sample offers to purchase that can help applicants ensure they have completely filled out the offer documents: